 Dog Bites & Attacks

-Many different animals attack; the most common being man’s best friend, a dog.
-An attack from a dog can be a terrifying experience, inflicting serious physical injuries and emotional trauma — especially if the victim is a young child.
+Dogs are great companions; they help relieve stress, provide great running and exercise buddies, and a playmate for children.
+But when provoked, man's best friend may turn aggressive and attack.
+And an attack from a dog can be a terrifying experience, inflicting serious physical injuries and emotional trauma — especially if the victim is a young child.

-Dog Attacks Cause Serious Injuries for Children
+Dog Bites & Attacks Cause Serious Injuries

 Schedule a free, no-obligation consultation with our attorneys.